 2. Alcohol and Herpes Lesions

-Alcohol is known to have an inflammatory effect on the body, which can increase irritation and inflammation of herpes lesions.
+Alcohol causes inflammation throughout the body, which can increase the irritation and pain of active herpes lesions.

 3. Type of Alcohol and Its Effects